A simple supernova model

 The Agile-IDSA code provides tools to run a rudimentary and approximate model of a core-collapse supernova with neutrino transport in spherical symmetry through the phases of stellar collapse, bounce, and early postbounce evolution.
 The code is not fool-proof, requires undocumented customisation to the local computational infrastructure, and is meant for people who work, or get started to work, in the field of supernova theory.
 Of course we are pleased if Agile-IDSA turns out to be useful also for investigators of supernova input physics, or if parts of the code can be extended to broader astrophysical application.

-The separate hydrodynamics part Agile (Adaptive Grid with Implicit Leap Extrapolation) has been used in general relativistic spherically symmetric models of stellar core collapse and postbounce evolution with Boltzmann neutrino transport (e.g. Liebendörfer et al. 2004, ApJS 150, 263), while the neutrino transport part based on the isotropic diffusion source approximation (IDSA) has been used in multidimensional models of stellar core collapse and postbounce evolution (e.g. Whitehouse & Liebendörfer 2008, PoS(NIC X)243; Suwa et al. 2011, ApJ 738, 165).
+The separate hydrodynamics part Agile (Adaptive Grid with Implicit Leap Extrapolation) has been used in general relativistic spherically symmetric models of stellar core collapse and postbounce evolution with Boltzmann neutrino transport (e.g. Liebendörfer et al. 2004, ApJS 150, 263), while the neutrino transport part based on the isotropic diffusion source approximation (IDSA) has been used in multidimensional models of stellar core collapse and postbounce evolution (e.g. Whitehouse & Liebendörfer 2008, PoS(NIC X)243; Suwa et al. 2011, ApJ 738, 165, Cabezo et al., A&A 619A.118C, 2018).
 Here we put the two pieces together to a standalone and physically simple spherically symmetric supernova model and possible toolkit for further projects.
 The code implements physics outlined in the following publications: Hydrodynamics:

 Liebendörfer, Rosswog & Thielemann 2002, ApJS 141, 229.